nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 In the end, the converter starts oscillating but it will stop since the control becomes $\varphi=\pi/2$.
 The objective will be to try to understand why it is going to saturate in that direction.
 We can see the value of $\varphi$ through the digital probe.

 14 May - Starting by cleaning up a bit the TOP and debugging the PI.
 A problem stands in the saturation which is clamping positive values to the maximum and not the minimum.
+Nice tutorial on operators <https://documentation-rp-test.readthedocs.io/en/latest/tutorfpga04.html>.
+I'm spending a lot of time in debugging the saturation...
+In the end, it is working by restraining the value of phi to 7-bit (64 max), which is a kind of brute force saturation.